 How can we motivate people to visit the sculpture walk repeatedly during all seasons and all kinds of weather conditions?
 Leading to the central leading idea: An interactive audio-visual AR-app, which makes visiting the sculpture walk during all seasons and under any weather conditions attractive.

-Student: Veronika Gruben
+Student: Veronica Gruben

 This project has a high potential to attract many visitors, since the locals have a great interest in culture and are willing to collabo- rate in the work process.
 Though, the following problems should be considered: Holmavík is a secluded place in northern Iceland and therefore not a well-known tourist destination.
 A reason is the challenges and issues of the infrastructure.

-Student: Veronika Gruben
+Student: Veronica Gruben